mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 That is perfect freedom.
 Perfect freedom.
 Perfect freedom which is free from the concept of freedom.

 That’s why in the *Diamond Sutra* it always says, “Bodhisattvas are not bodhisattvas, therefore they are called bodhisattvas.”
 So if the bodhisattvas want to be real bodhisattvas, they have to be free from the concept of bodhisattvas.
 And then they can really live in peace and harmony, vividly, helping each other.
-That is a bodhisattva [as the] *Diamond Sutra* mentions, and *Prajnaparamita* mentions like this.
+That is a bodhisattva [as the] *Diamond Sutra* mentions, and *Prajñāpāramitā* mentions like this.
 So Dōgen’s understanding is not his *own* understanding, it’s based on the general Buddhist teaching there.

 I think many people don’t understand [that] practice and realization are one.
 But this is not [just] Dōgen’s understanding, this is a Buddhist understanding.
 So I think you should keep in mind your practice like this, exactly.
 And from now on, you have to research your practice like this – not separate from realization.
 Otherwise, you never get perfect peace in your life.